tigard-tools/tigard/README.md

 * The I2C switch ties the DI and DO lines together so that it can do bidirectional communication
 * The pullup resistors are not included since they are usually located on the target, and the weak pullups on the level shifters are sufficient

+#### Hacks:

+To accomodate both I2C and SWD, the DI and DO lines are combined through resistor R16.
+This is required for SWD and acceptable for I2C.
+For the best I2C performace **with the tradeoff of breaking SWD functionality**, bridge the HACK solder jumper on the bottom.
+This will bypass resistor R16, shorting DI and DO when the MODE switch is set to SWD/I2C.

+Many I2C targets already have pullup resistors.
+In addition, all of Tigard's I/O pins have a weak 100K ohm pullup.
+In testing, this has been sufficient for both in-circuit and external use of most I2C devices.
+If you need stronger pullups on I2C, you can temporarily add them by pulling up MOSI and SCK on the SPI header, or TCK and TDI on the JTAG header.

 #### Software:

 libmpsse is a powerful library for controlling the MPSSE, or high speed serial pins of the x232H series.
 However, it is no longer recommended because of a large number of dependencies